aromatt/xcopr/README.md

 [Bash](https://www.gnu.org/software/bash/manual/html_node/Coprocesses.html),
 [ksh](https://www.ibm.com/docs/en/aix/7.1?topic=shell-coprocess-facility), and
 [gawk](https://www.gnu.org/software/gawk/manual/html_node/Two_002dway-I_002fO.html)
-have coprocessing features, but they are too verbose to serve as pipeline building blocks in practice.
+have coprocessing features, and the technique can be achieved using any general-purpose programming language.
+But all of these methods are too verbose to serve as pipeline building blocks in practice.

 ## Use Cases
 `xcopr` can help in these situations:
 - Your data contains a mixture of encodings (e.g., base64 in TSV).
-- You want to use a line-mangling filter (like `cut` or `jq`) but need to preserve the original lines for subsequent steps in the pipeline.
+- You want to use a line-mangling filter (like `cut` or `jq`) but need to preserve the original lines for a later step in your pipeline.
 - You want to use bulk database queries to enrich large, line-based datasets.
 - You're using `xargs` or `awk` to run subprocesses, but don’t want to fork a new process per line.